zabir-nabil/MEC-Workshop-2k17/Problems/Day 1/README.md

 Yagami and Ruyk are in the same "Introductory C Programming Class".
 Surprised?
 Don't be!
 There's more.

-They want to get good marks with their lab performances.
+They both want to get good marks with their lab performances.
 (Who wants to miss an easy A+ in C programming lab, right?)
 Now, Yagami is happy *IF* he gets more marks than Ruyk and Ruyk is happy *IF* Yagami can't score more marks than him.
 But, the teachers aren't so easygoing.
 Sometimes, they give negative marking.  :disappointed:
-No one is happy if he gets some mark *m* less than **0**.
+No one is happy if he gets some score *m* less than **0**.

  Given the marks of Yagami and Ruyk, can you predict their moods?
  :smiley_cat:    :crying_cat_face:

  In a single line there will be two integers, the score of Yagami *m_1*  and score of Ruyk *m_2*.
-Print two strings *"happy"* or *"non_happy"* based on the statement.
+Print two strings *"happy"* or *"not_happy"* based on the statement.

  #### Sample Input Output
  ------------------------------------------------------------------------------------